 What is barbershop?

 Bay Area Showcase Chorus sings songs in the traditional barbershop style, as well as more contemporary audience favorites.
-Our current repertoire includes numbers by rock group Queen and the Beach Boys, as well as songs from TV and the musical "Wicked."
+Our current repertoire includes old favorites as well as numbers made famous by Pink, Barbra Streisand, American Authors, Adele, and Sara Bareilles!

 Pitch Pipe Magazine

-If you want to stay informed of the all the happenings of the female barbershop music scene, subscribe to Pitch Pipe, which is published by Sweet Adelines International each quarter.
+If you want to stay informed of happenings in the female barbershop music scene, subscribe to Pitch Pipe, which is published by Sweet Adelines International each quarter.
 It's full of news, reviews, and previews of coming events and competitions.

 History of Sweet Adelines International

-After World War II, barbershop singing was growing increasingly popular for men.
-In 1945, a small group of women wanted to participate in the chord-ringing, fun-filled harmony that the men were singing.
-So these women organized "Sweet Adelines in America."
-From its humble beginnings in Tulsa, Oklahoma, Sweet Adelines International, as it is now called, has grown to a membership belong to more than 500 choruses over five continents.
+Barbershop began as a style of harmony derived from African-American extemporaneous harmonizing and gained popularity on the Vaudeville stage.
+After World War II, barbershop singing was growing increasingly popular for men, who had formed the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America (SPEBSQSA).
+In 1945, a small group of women wanted to participate in the chord-ringing, fun-filled harmony that their husbands were singing, so these women organized "Sweet Adelines in America."
+From its humble beginnings in Tulsa, Oklahoma, Sweet Adelines International, as it is now called, has grown to a membership of more than 500 choruses over five continents.

 For more information about Sweet Adelines International, visit the website.